near/docs/docs/2.develop/contracts/environment/environment.md

 *You can access information about the users interacting with your smart contract*

 :::tip
-In most scenarios you will **only need the predecessor**.
+In most scenarios you will **only need to know the predecessor**.
 However, there are situations in which the signer is very useful.
 For example, when adding [NFTs](../../relevant-contracts/nft.md) into [this marketplace](https://github.com/near-examples/nft-tutorial/blob/7fb267b83899d1f65f1bceb71804430fab62c7a7/market-contract/src/nft_callbacks.rs#L42), the contract checks that the `signer`, i.e. the person who generated the transaction chain, is the NFT owner.
 :::

 ---

 ## Balances and Attached NEAR
-During a method execution, the environment gives you access to three token-related parameters, all expressed in yoctoNEAR (1 Ⓝ = 10<sup>24</sup>yⓃ):
+The environment gives you access to 3 token-related parameters, all expressed in yoctoNEAR (1 Ⓝ = 10<sup>24</sup>yⓃ):

 ### Attached Deposit
 `attached_deposit` represents the amount of yoctoNEAR the predecessor attached to the call.

-This amount gets deposited immediately in your contract's account, and **is automatically returned** to the `predecessor` **if your method panics**.
+This amount is **already deposited** in your contract's account, and is **automatically returned** to the `predecessor` if your **method panics**.

 :::warning
-If you make a cross-contract call](../crosscontract.md) and it panics, the funds are sent back to **your contract**.
+If you make a [cross-contract call](../crosscontract.md) and it panics, the funds are sent back to **your contract**.
 See how to handle this situation in the [callback section](../crosscontract.md#failed-execution)
 :::

 ### Account Balance

 `account_balance` represents the balance of your contract (`current_account`).

 It includes the `attached_deposit`, since it was deposited when the method execution started.

 If the contract has any locked $NEAR, it will appear in `account_locked_balance`.